Home gyms offer ultimate flexibility and privacy.

 Weight plate storage

-We absolutely love the low profile ‘toaster rack’ from Iron Edge (pictured below).
+For ultimate flexibility, we absolutely love the low profile ‘toaster rack’ from Iron Edge (pictured below).
 This rack makes it super easy to grab and stow weight plates.
+It fits plenty of plates, but has a really small footprint, making it ideal for smaller spaces.
 Remember to use our exclusive discount code (IE-616) for 5% off.

-Toaster style racks are best suited to bumper weight plates or rubber coated weight plates, because repeated contact between harder steel weight plates and the rack may cause the surface coating to chip off over time.
+Toaster style racks are best suited to bumper weight plates or rubber coated weight plates.
+They’re less suitable for cast iron or other uncoated metal plates, because repeated contact between the hard weight plates and the rack may cause the surface coating to chip off over time.

-We use the rock-solid barbell stand from SMAI (pictured below), which offers storage for nine barbells.
+We highly recommend the rock-solid Vertical Barbell Rack from Iron Edge (pictured below), which offers storage for nine barbells.

 If you’re going to be using free weights, then it’s sensible to buy some gym flooring tiles.